 • Once the witness speaks with the adjuster, the witness does not have to speak with anyone else from the insurance company or to repeat the conversation with the adjuster.

 Even though a witness is not legally obligated to speak with the adjuster, you are not permitted to instruct the witness not to speak with the insurance company.
-That would improperly interfere with the company’s right to gather evidence.
-You can discuss with the witness what is important in the case and stress the points you would like him or her to make clear to the adjuster, but you cannot tell the witness what to say or not say.
-It is certainly all right for the witness to tell the adjuster that you and the witness have discussed the accident, but the witness should be able to tell the adjuster in all honesty that you have not tried to tell the witness what he or she must say.
+That would improperly interfere with the insurance company’s right to gather evidence.
+You can discuss with the witness what is important in the case and stress the points you would like him or her to make clear to the adjuster, but you cannot tell the witness what to say or not say, especially when it comes to who was at fault for the accident.
+It is certainly okay for the witness to tell the adjuster that you and the witness have discussed the accident, but the witness should be able to tell the adjuster in all honesty that you have not tried to tell the witness what he or she must say.

-If the adjuster asks you to identify your witnesses, ask that the adjuster do the same for you (it’s the old “I’ll show you mine if you show me yours” routine).
+If the adjuster asks you to identify your witnesses, ask that the adjuster do the same for you.
 If the adjuster denies knowing any witnesses, write a letter confirming that.
 If the adjuster refuses to discuss or identify witnesses, write a letter confirming the refusal and state that since the adjuster refuses, you must also refuse to reveal your witnesses.
+(Learn about your options when personal injury settlement talks fail.)

 If the adjuster gives you the identities of witnesses you did not previously know about, do not depend on the adjuster’s version of what the witness says.
 Contact them directly and get their story straight from them.
 You may be pleasantly surprised to discover that the witness does not support the other side’s version of events nearly as strongly as the adjuster claims.